croquet/croquet/historic/sdk/tutorials/2_2_writing_a_croquet_app.md

 ## Launching a session

 You launch a session by calling {@link Session.join} from the `croquet.js` library.
-Its arguments are the name of the session you're creating, the class types of your model and your view, and a set of session options (described below).
+Its arguments are the id of your app (which needs to be unique, so using a reverse-DNS name like `"com.example.myapp"` is good), name and password of the session you're creating, the class types of your model and your view, and a set of session options (described below).

+The session name exists to distinguish multiple sessions per app.
+You may use our `autoSession` helper which parses URL search parameters and creates a new random session name if necessary.
+The session password encrypts all data sent via the internet.
+If your app does not use data worth protecting, you still need to provide a dummy password.
+You may use our `autoPassword` helper which parses the URL hash and creates a new random password if necessary, appending it to the url for sharing.
+In production you probably want to add some UI letting users type in the password.

 ```
-Croquet.Session.join("hello", MyModel, MyView);
+const appId = "com.example.myapp";
+const name = Croquet.App.autoSession();
+const password = Croquet.App.autoPassword();
+Croquet.Session.join({ appId, name, password, model: MyModel, view: MyView });
 ```

 Starting the session will do the following things: